Backflow Preventer: A device that allows water to go through it in one direction, but prevents it from going backwards in the opposite direction.

 Anti-siphon valves are the most common type of backflow preventer used on residential irrigation systems, primarily because they are simple and inexpensive.
 Some municipalities do not allow the use of anti-siphon valves, so it is best to check with the water company first.
 Generally you would install the anti-siphon valves in one or more groups, at the highest point in the area to be irrigated.
 A mainline pipe is run to the anti-siphon valve location(s) from the water source.
 Pipes then extend from each anti-siphon valve to the sprinklers or emitter tubes.
 Because anti-siphon valves must be installed at least 6 inches (150mm) above ground, it is a good idea to put a small planting of shrubs around them to help hide them from view.
 They are not particularly attractive!
 Water may come out of the anti-siphon valve periodically, so make sure you install them someplace where a little spilled water will not be a problem.
 The water will come out of the vent, which is under a cover on the top of the downstream side of the valve (you can see the vent holes under the cover if you turn the valve upside down and look for them.)
 If water does come out of the anti-siphon it means something is wrong that needs to be fixed.
 In most cases it means either a stick or rock got into the anti-siphon seal and jammed it open, or the anti-siphon valve was not installed higher than all the sprinkler heads or emitters.

-- Never install a anti-siphon valve upstream of any other valve.
+- Never install an anti-siphon valve upstream of any other valve.
 If you do the anti-siphon valve will not prevent backflow and you have wasted your money buying it.
-(Exception: drain valves.)
+(Exception: drain valves are OK installed after an anti-siphon valve.)

 - If you plan to use anti-siphon valves, every one of your sprinkler or drip zone control valves must also be an anti-siphon valve.
 You can use a ball valve upstream of the anti-siphon valves for an emergency shutoff.
-But no valves may be downstream of them.
+However, no valves may be downstream of them.
 If you are paying attention you will note that essentially this is the same thing I said in #1 and #2 above!
-So hopefully you’re getting the message by now!
+Hopefully you’re getting the message by now!

-- Anti-siphon valves should never be installed below ground.
+- Anti-siphon valves should never be installed below ground, even if buried in a box.

-- You can build an enclosure around the anti-siphon valves to hide them.
-But they must be above ground, and the enclosure must allow water to freely drain out of it if the anti-siphon valves leak.
+- You can build an enclosure around the anti-siphon valves to hide them, if they are above ground.
+However they must be above ground, and the enclosure must allow water to freely drain out of it if the anti-siphon valves leak.

 Reduced Pressure Backflow Preventer.
 The reduced pressure backflow preventer (R.P.
 Unit) is the king of the backflow preventers, made for high-hazard uses.
 It is also an expensive piece of equipment.
 It is the standard for commercial irrigation installations.
 This is the type of backflow preventer that I use on most of my designs.
 The R.P.
 Unit must be installed 12 inches (300mm) above ground, but it does not have to be higher than any of the sprinklers.
 It may not be installed in any location where it might ever be submerged under water.
 If installed in a structure or basement there must be a drain located near the backflow preventer.
 A single R.P.
 Unit is installed upstream of all the valves.
 R.P.
 Units are used for many things other than irrigation systems.
-Drive through any commercial business area and you will likely spot a lot of these units, most often sitting right out by the street.
+Drive through any commercial business area and you will likely spot a lot of these units, such as the Febco 825Y RPZ Backflow Preventer 1″ device, most often sitting right out by the street.
 Many times you may see several grouped together, each used for a different purpose.
 R.P.
-Units may spit out water if they detect backflow, they also spit water if they are broken.
-So don’t install them inside a building without providing a floor drain.
+Units may spit out water if they detect backflow, they also spit water if they are broken, so don’t install them inside a building without providing a water drain.

 Double Check Backflow Preventers.
 Depending on who you ask, double check backflow preventers may or may not be appropriate for irrigation systems.
 In many communities they are legal to use, and even recommended by local officials.
 Other communities do not allow them to be used on irrigation systems.
 I will attempt to present both sides of the argument.